Pakistan Railways

 Pakistan Railways is an active member of the International Union of Railways.
-In the 2018/19 financial year, Pakistan Railways carried 70 million passengers.
+In the 2023–24 financial year, Pakistan Railways carried 42.1 million passengers and 5.7 million tonnes of freight.
 Currently, it is suffering from poor maintenance.

-Mazhar Ali Shah is the current federal secretary & chairman for Pakistan Railways.
+Mazhar Ali Shah is the current federal secretary and chairman for Pakistan Railways.

 History

 North-Western State Railway (1886–1905)

 In 1855, during the British Raj, several railway companies began laying track and operating in Sindh and Punjab.
 The country's railway system was originally a patchwork of local rail lines operated by small, private companies, including the Scinde Railway, Punjab Railway, Delhi Railway and Indus Flotilla.
 In 1870, the four companies combined to form the Scinde, Punjab & Delhi Railway.
 Several other rail lines were soon built, including the Indus Valley State Railway, Punjab Northern State Railway, Sind–Sagar Railway, Sind–Pishin State Railway, Trans–Baluchistan Railway and Kandahar State Railway.
 These six companies merged with the Scinde, Punjab & Delhi Railway to form the North Western State Railway in 1886.